 Checking Account vs. Saving Account: What’s the Difference?

-When you’re looking for a bank account, you might be wondering what the difference is between a checking and savings account.
-At financial institutions, such as banks and credit unions, you can open both types of account, and you might find a place for both in your financial plan.
-Read on for a dive into the distinctions and uses for each type of account, and how they can work together.
+At financial institutions, such as banks and credit unions, you can open both types of account, and it may not be a case of ‘checking vs savings’.
+You might find a place for both in your financial plan.

 What is a checking account?